 Novus Energy is largely focused on the Viking light oil resource play where it assembled a drilling inventory of 615 net locations at Dodsland, WC Saskatchewan.
 This inventory could be doubled to 1,230 locations if well density is increased from 8 wells per section to 16 wells per section.
 Novus produces more than 4,000 boe/d weighted 77% to oil.
 It is exclusively focusing on its repeatable, low risk and highly economic Viking light oil resource play in Dodsland, West Central Saskatchewan.
 With a Net Asset Value reported at $1.64 at December 31, 2011, Novus is currently trading at a significant discount.

 Raging River Exploration was created through the spin out of Wild Stream Exploration’s (WSX) assets in Dodsland, SW Saskatchewan.
-This junior producer is 95% oil weighted and is exclusively focused on the Viking oil play with more than 155 net sections of land prospective for this play.
-The company has more than 600 net drilling locations for Viking light oil and expects to exit 2013 at more than 5,000 bopd (95% oil) which represents >500% growth from its Jan 1, 2012 volumes of 1,000 boepd.
+This junior producer is 97% oil weighted and is exclusively focused on the Viking oil play with more than 155 net sections of land prospective for this play.
+The company has more than 2,600 net drilling locations for Viking light oil and expects to exit 2015 at more than 15,000 bopd (97% oil) which represents a 15x growth from its Jan 1, 2012 volumes of 1,000 boepd.

 Compass Petroleum (Acquired by Whitecap Resources)